Pistonite/workex/packages/doc/src/tutorial/project_setup_g.txtpp.md

 # Project Setup

 We will use a bare-bone node project as the starting point.

+If you want to follow along from scratch, create an empty directory.
-Create an empty directory and set up the content as follows, or you can clone the repo and use `packages/example-tutorial` directory.
+Or, you can clone the repo and use `packages/example-tutorial` directory, which has all the code already there.
+(Code blocks on these tutorial pages actually pull code directly from those files)

 ## Project Structure
 The project should have `package.json`, `tsconfig.json` and a `src` directory